Regions of Bulgaria

 ISO 3166-2 Newsletter Number I-9 was published on 2007-11-28.
 For Bulgaria, the changes are all to the spellings of region names.
 Bulgaria has adopted a new official Romanization scheme.
 Most of the new names are the same as in the main table below.
 A few of them are listed as variants under "Other names of subdivisions".

 International standard ISO 3166-2 was published on 1998-12-15.
 It superseded ISO/DIS 3166-2 (draft international standard).
 For Bulgaria, the draft standard showed nine regions.
 Each one was assigned a single-digit code.
-The final standard shows the same nine regions.
-Each one has a two-digit code, which is the former code with a zero prefixed.
+The final standard showed the same nine regions.
+Each one had a two-digit code, which was the former code with a zero prefixed.
 For example, the code for Burgas changed from "2" to "02".

 Country overview: